bread-heads/smart-contract/README.md

-# CryptoFrenchies
+# BreadHeads

-Official CryptoFrenchies Smart Contract, features:
+Official BreadHeads Smart Contract, features:

 - IPFS: all metadata are stored directly on the decentralised file system
 - Revelation: metadata are revealed once a purchase is done on opensea
-- Hard Cap: a limit of 1010 frenchies is hardcoded on the smart contract
+- Hard Cap: a limit of 500 heads is hardcoded on the smart contract